Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there any special rules on non-competes for particular classes of employee?

-The less “important” an employee is to his or her employer, the more difficult it will be for the employer to enforce a non-compete agreement.
+The less “important” an employee is to his or her employer and its business, the more difficult it will be for the employer to enforce a non-compete agreement.

 Right to work